 One thing to keep in mind regarding the cost of fiber internet is that the majority of plans come with unlimited data.
 Cable internet providers put a data cap on many of their plans, charging as much as $10 per 50GB if you go over.
 Why is this significant?
 Because as activities like online gaming, streaming media (like 4k video), and other data-sucking tasks continue to demand more bandwidth, overages could end up costing you a small fortune with cable.

 Both cable and fiber offer a respectably high level of reliability, however, there are a couple of areas in which fiber edges cable out.
 Fiber optic cable is not vulnerable to electromagnetic interference, or changes in weather.
 This means that a lightning strike is less likely to damage your computer if you have fiber optic internet service.
-This technology is also less susceptible to outages.
+This technology is also less susceptible to power outages.
+However, if a power outage hits your entire home, you're not going to receive power anyway for your internet connection.

 Cities with Fiber Optic Internet

-As I stated above, a small group of internet providers are focusing their efforts on large urban areas, for the time being, gradually expanding outward from each area into suburban towns.
+As I stated above, a small group of ultra-fast internet providers, like Verizon FiOS, Google Fiber, and AT&T Fiber, are focusing their efforts on large urban areas, for the time being, gradually expanding outward from each area into suburban towns.
 Some of the cities currently wired for the service include:

 - New York, NY